Jordan: A Refugee Haven

 Jordanian private-sector entrepreneurs thus always had cheap labor at hand: in the mid-1980s, undocumented, overwhelmingly Arab workers were estimated to be double or triple the number of registered foreign laborers.

 By comparison, the number of non-Arab irregular foreign workers has always been negligible due to strict visa regulations and to the "kafala" system introduced in the labor law.
 This system of sponsorship tightly binds workers to their employers by making the latter legally responsible for the former.
 It also makes a worker's stay conditional on a nominal work contract, thus preventing any professional mobility and long-term social integration.

-Migrants under this system, which leaves the door open to abuse and slave-like work conditions, are mainly female domestic workers from Sri Lanka, the Philippines, and, more recently, Malaysia and Indonesia.
+Migrants under this system, which leaves the door open to abuse and slave-like work conditions, are mainly female domestic workers from Sri Lanka, the Philippines, and, more recently, Indonesia.